garywu123/OYA-1003/README.md

                update rates is 100.(approximately 2 in a second).

 Laser sensors: ranges are 0-30 meter.
-               update rate is 40. (approximately 1 in a second)
+               update rate is 40. (approximately 1 in a second).